 As for alcoholic beverages, Fring’s selection of wines ranged from $11-21 by the glass and $55-725 by the bottle.
 Most of their signature cocktails are priced at $18.

-Fring’s is definitely a must-try restaurant that every Toronto native or visitor should visit at least once.
+Fring’s is restaurant that every Toronto native or tourist should visit at least once.
 The menu features a nice variety of dishes and the upscale ambiance is hip and beautiful.
-There are Instagrammable picture opportunities everywhere you turn and, who know… you might even get lucky enough to spot the one and only Drake!
+There are Instagrammable picture opportunities everywhere you turn and, who knows… you might even get lucky enough to spot the one and only Drake!

 Note: All prices are in Canadian dollars.

 Photos from Fring’s Website